Christian Lundgaard: 2021

 He was retained by ART Grand Prix for the 2021 FIA Formula 2 season.
 On his new deal, Lundgaard aimed to improve on consistency and fight for the title.
 However, his season would not go as planned.

-At the Bahrain season opener, Lundgaard qualified second behind fellow Alpine junior Guanyu Zhou, missing out by 0.003 seconds.
+At the Bahrain season opener, Lundgaard qualified second behind fellow Alpine junior Guanyu Zhou, losing out by 0.003 seconds.
 He described that his small deficit to Zhou "hurts".
-In the first sprint race, Lundgaard made up places at the start and finished sixth.
-In the second sprint race, Lundgaard slipped from fifth to seventh, and then later clipped the back of Lirim Zendeli whilst trying to overtaking to him and causing the German driver a puncture.
-Lundgaard was handed a 10-second penalty for that, and served it during the safety car as well as pitted for new rubber.
-He made up places as on the final lap, battled with his Alpine juniors Zhou and Oscar Piastri, but Lundgaard would eventually finish in second place.
-He did not appear on the podium due to being demoted due to a safety car infrigement, but he was later reinstated to second.
-In the feature race, Lundgaard took the lead of softer tyres, but lost the lead on lap 13 to Piastri.
-Following a safety car restart on lap 19, Lundgaard lost positions to rivals on fresher tyres and ended tenth, later dropping to 12th due to a safety car infringement.
+In sprint race 1, Lundgaard made up places at the start and finished sixth.
+In sprint race 2, Lundgaard dropped from fifth to seventh, then clipped the back of Lirim Zendeli whilst trying to overtake him, causing a puncture for Zendeli's car.
+Lundgaard was handed a ten-second penalty, which was served during the safety car.
+Lundgaard would eventually finish in second.
+He did not appear on the podium due to a post-race penalty caused by a safety car infringement, but the penalty was later rescinded and his finishing position was reinstated to second.
+In the feature race, Lundgaard took the lead on softer tyres, but lost the lead on lap thirteen to Piastri.
+Following a safety car restart on lap 19, Lundgaard lost positions to other drivers on fresher tyres and finished tenth, later dropping to twelfth due to a safety car infringement.

-In Monaco, Lundgaard qualified eighth to start third in the first sprint.
-He jumped Felipe Drugovich at the start but on lap 12, smoke starting pouring at the back of his car, in which Drugovich described being behind Lundgaard "a nightmare".
-Three laps later, Lundgaard parked his car at Mirabeau to retire.
-Sprint Race 2 was not successful either, he collided with the wall at Mirabeau, but was able to continue, only to retire with a mechanical issue.
-In the feature race, Lundgaard finished tenth, but was once again denied points again due to speeding in the pit lane and earning himself a time penalty which dropped him to 12th.
+In Monaco, Lundgaard qualified eighth, starting third in sprint race 1.
+He overtook Felipe Drugovich at the start but on lap twelve, smoke started pouring out the rear of his car, in which Drugovich described driving behind Lundgaard "a nightmare".
+Three laps later, Lundgaard retired at Mirabeau.
+In sprint race 2, Lundgaard collided with the wall at Mirabeau but was able to continue, only to retire with a mechanical issue later in the race.
+In the feature race, Lundgaard finished tenth, but a post race penalty caused by speeding in the pit lane resulted in a time penalty which dropped him to twelfth.
 He then stated that "Nothing went my way" in the point-less round.